lark-max/DataSplittingAlgorithm/README.md

 The "data.txt" file gives a typical data format for this program.
 The first line of your file should contain "Idex","I",... ,"I","O"
 `"Idex"`: This column is a subscript column that simply identifies each row of data.
 It is convenient to use a continuous sequence, but this is not necessary
-`"I"`: This is a list of input vectors.
+`"I"..."I"`: This is a list of input vectors.
 In the field of hydrological models, there are rainfall (P), evapotranspiration (E), rainfall with a lag of N days (Pn), and so on.
 There can be multiple input vectors separated by a Tab '\t'(i.e., the Tab key)
 `"O"`: This is the output vector, which corresponds to the runoff Q in the hydrological domain

 `How to run`: You can specify only the most basic parameter: inputFileName; Whether "I"(i.e., the input vectors) is included in the partition calculation; splitting method